 - (7) Vessel should have general alarm audible in all compartments.
 (46 CFR 27.201) - (8) General alarm shall be tested weekly.
-Other alarms should be tested quarterly. - (9) For unmanned or periodically manned engine room, alarms should have display board in both engine room and wheelhouse.
+Other alarms should be tested quarterly. - b) Gauges responsibility to monitor and document the following in accordance with company procedures: